- Class Schedule

 - We strive to provide a quality experience for all our students.
 Check out our class schedule here.

 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

-Suzanne is the owner of Purple Blossom Yoga Studio and is excited to be serving the Greenville community as both a yoga teacher and artist.
+Suzanne is excited to be serving the Greenville community as both a yoga teacher and artist.
 She moved here from Oxford, Mississippi where she worked as professional interior designer for the University of Mississippi.
 She has been studying yoga for over 20 years and completed her Yoga Alliance 200 hour Teacher Training Certification Program from Yoga Works in Memphis TN., May 2011.
-She has been living in Greenville for 6 years now & her passion and heart is yoga.
+She has been living in Greenville for 8 years now & her passion and heart is yoga.
 She finished her advanced Yoga Teacher Training in June of 2014, RYT 500, and continues to practice and learn from her many teachers & students alike.
 She still studies with Annie Carpenter, her primary teacher, as time & travel allows.
 Suzanne is certified in Prenatal Yoga, Yin Yoga and Aerial Yoga and continues to be curious about life and yoga asana.

 She has over 1000 hours of teaching yoga both in the classroom and privately.
 She welcomes you to come in and join the yoga tribe here at Purple Blossom with open heart & mind.
 One of her goals is to bring the best teachers in the area to Greenville for this community to enjoy & grow at Purple Blossom Yoga Studio.
 We are the only yoga studio here in Greenville and love being part of this community.